etcoder-642/library/README.md

 2. **User Input**: The user fills in the book details and clicks "Add Book".
    - The input fields are validated.
-   - A new book object is created using `setBookInfo` function which in turn uses the `bookInfo` constructor.
+   - A new book object is created using `setNewBook` function which in turn uses the `bookInfo` constructor.
    - The book is added to `myLibrary`.
    - The `displayBookInfo` function creates a new card and appends it to the `contentList`.
    - The `overlay` and `displaybox` are hidden.